Can being a proficient reader really help you succeed? Absolutely it can.

 Subvocalization is the silent pronunciation of each word in your head as you’re reading.
 Reading word-by-word is the act of deliberately reading each and every word on the page.

-Neither of these habits are necessary in order to be a proficient reader.
+Neither of these habits is necessary in order to be a proficient reader.

 You can speed up your reading by chunking together phrases or ideas in a sentence.
 Oftentimes, we can eliminate small words like, “the”, “and”, or “is.”